markNZed/processism-react-three/storyboard.md

 # 10. Section: Knowledge, Language, and Non-foundationalism
 ## 10.1.
 Objective
-Knowledge is not built on a foundation of fixed truths but evolves through a network of language, paradox, and uncertainty.
+Knowledge is not built on a foundation of fixed truths but evolves through a process of language, paradox, and uncertainty.
 In this section, we’ll explore how knowledge itself is interconnected and subject to continuous reinterpretation, echoing the themes of relationalism and process.
 Language plays a key role in shaping these relationships, constantly influencing and being influenced by the processes it describes.

 ## 10.2.
 Scene: Paradigm
 ### 10.2.1.
 Objective